 The cost to you to hold an asset, such as an option of futures contract.
 In the case of options, the cost of carry relates to dividends paid out by the underlying asset and the prevailing interest rates.

 A limited-return strategy constructed of a long stock and a short call.
-Ideally, you want the stock to finish at or above the call strike at expiration.
+Ideally, you want the stock to finish at or below the call strike at expiration.
 If the stock price settles above the strike price, you’d have your stock called away at the short call strike.
 You’d keep your original credit from the sale of the call as well as any gain in the stock up to the strike.
-Breakeven on the trade is the stock price you paid minus the credit from the call.
+Breakeven on the trade is the stock price you paid minus the credit from the call and transaction costs.

 A spread strategy that increases the account's cash balance when established.
 A bull spread with puts and a bear spread with calls are examples of credit spreads.